How to Organize an Office Filing System

 - Invest in a good labeling system: Being able to read file labels sounds obvious, but clarity in labeling will save you more filing time than you can imagine.
 Most companies who make labels provide templates that integrate with the most popular word processing software.
 You may want to consider one of the small label-making systems that also can print out individual mailing labels.
 Items that perform double duty are usually a wise investment.

 - Purchase file folders: The best investment is to purchase colored hanging folders with plastic label tabs and plain manila file folders.
 Colored hanging folders are easily available and easily recognizable.
 For example, if you put all of your client files in yellow hanging folders, financial information in blue folders, and anything related to marketing in red folders, you easily can see roughly where you should be searching for a particular file.

 Simple Is Best

-The KISS principle applies to setting up a filing system that is easy to use and easy to grow with.
-Keep It Simple Sweetheart!
-Broad subject categories will allow you to easily add new files as you grow, and will eliminate the need to upgrade or reorganize your filing system on a regular basis.
+The KISS principle—Keep It Simple, Sweetheart!—applies to setting up a filing system that is easy to use and easy to grow with.
+Broad subject categories will allow you to easily add new files as you grow and will eliminate the need to upgrade or reorganize your filing system regularly.

-If you are trying to green your business and make the shift to a "Paperless Office" you can scan expense receipts and store them with your other digital accounting information.
-Some of the newer Cloud-based accounting software applications facilitate this by having mobile apps that allow you to take a mobile phone snap of an expense receipt and record it on the fly (see The Best Accounting Software for Small Businesses).
+If you are trying to green your business and make the shift to a "paperless office" you can scan expense receipts and store them with your other digital accounting information.
+Some cloud-based accounting software applications facilitate this by having mobile apps that allow you to take a mobile phone snap of an expense receipt and record it on the fly.

 The IRS and the Canada Revenue Agency (CRA) both accept digital images or paper copies of scanned items including: